colin-gourlay/sundown-sessions/src/content/releases/k/kirsten-adamson/take-me-as-i-am/index.md

 ---
 ## About

-Take Me As I Am is a release by Kirsten Adamson released in 2023.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Take Me As I Am.
+*Take Me As I Am* earns its place in the Sundown Sessions catalogue through “Take Me As I Am”, a selection that offers a direct route into Kirsten Adamson's work.

+Heard in the context of the full release, “Take Me As I Am” is an invitation to explore beyond the track featured on the show.

 ## Tracks Featured on Sundown Sessions

 - Take Me As I Am